FabryDeveloper/FabryDeveloper/README.md

 ## Fun Facts

 - 🎮 I'm a VideoGamer.
-- 🌟 Fun fact: There are many other projects, which you cannot see 🙈, behind the scene ... coming 🔜
+- 🌟 Fun fact: There are many other projects, which you cannot see 🙈, they are behind the scene... and coming 🔜

 Thanks for visiting my GitHub profile! 😊